afsc-assessments/ebswp_2023/doc/EBSpollock.md

 latitude and between 172$^\circ$W and 175$^\circ$W longitude from September 1st through  March 1st of the next fishing year.

-The pollock fishery exceeded the herring PSC limit late in the 2020 A season which invoked two directed pollock fishing closures: the Summer Herring Savings Area 1 and the Winter Herring Savings Area (closed since September 1, 2020 through March 1, 2021).
+The pollock fishery exceeded the herring PSC limit late in the 2020 A season which invoked three directed pollock fishing closures: the Summer Herring Savings Area 1, the Summer Herring Savings Area 2, and the Winter Herring Savings Area (closed since September 1, 2020 through March 1, 2021).
+NMFS opened directed fishing for pollock for the American Fisheries Act (AFA) inshore sector, AFA mothership sector, and the Community Development Quota (CDQ) program in the Summer Herring Savings Area 2 of the BSAI from July 1, 2020 through August 15, 2020.
+This opening was necessary to prevent the underharvest of the 2020 pollock total allowable catch and facilitate pollock harvest by the AFA inshore sector, AFA mothership sector, and CDQ program in the Bering Sea subarea of the BSAI.
-Voluntary closures by the CV fleet for directed fishing for pollock.
-2nd closure for trawl CVs for herring.
 Additionally, voluntary closure areas were announced throughout the B-season 2020 and intended to minimize herring bycatch in areas where herring occurred.

 ## Economic conditions as of 2020